 Pros: Looks and feels thoroughly modern inside and out, next-level infotainment technology, much faster than you’d expect a four-pot to be, well-balanced handling and planted feel

-Cons: Back seat is a little tight for taller folks, pricey for a base model even if well-equipped
+Cons: Back seat is a little tight for taller folks, pricey for a base model even if it is well-equipped

 In a nutshell: The A6 is not only a better car than it has ever been before, but it finally stands out as being better than its primary competition.

-Full Disclosure: Audi Australia provided the vehicle tested here for a week with a full tank of fuel.
-Additionally, our friends at MPF Detailing gave it a complimentary express detail for us prior to our photoshoot.
+Full Disclosure: The vehicle tested here was provided by Audi Australia for a week with a full tank of fuel.
+Additionally, our friends at MPF Detailing gave it a complimentary Express Detail for us prior to our photoshoot.